 Poshmark is a peer-to-peer thrifting website with an even more popular iPhone/Android app that makes buying and selling used clothes online as simple as raiding from your older sister’s closet.
 This store doesn’t use much filters or photoshop to add products, in most cases, sellers just add unprofessional pictures made at home or so.

 An online thrift store sells used, second-hand items like clothing, furniture, souvenirs, or books at attractive prices.
 Thrift stores usually play the role of marketplaces, where consignors offer their used items and sell on these marketplaces.
 Many online thrift stores also sell vintage items.

 Also, thrift stores can sell their own products bought from consignors and are usually involved in charities or ecological movements (as they are selling resale products).

-There are different types of thrift stores:
+There are different types of online thrift stores:

 There are different options to launch a thrift store online, but launching your website brings customers an enhanced personalized experience and more opportunities for a store owner.

 Such platforms as Etsy, eBay, and Amazon are famous for selling used or vintage products.
 It is convenient to sell on these marketplaces as you get good traffic and the trust of your consumers.
 But, don’t forget about commissions and strict rules and restrictions for selling.
 Amazon can block your shop for a couple of weeks or even forever just because of a few negative feedbacks.
 If you get negative feedback, especially at the beginning, you will get a low rating and it’s going to be hard to sell in the future.
 Social media is good to promote your store but to provide your customers with a full product description and unique shopping experience, you need to set up your website.